 likeconcrete.com was probably my no.1 favourite find because I really like concrete – I blame those years living in a listed brutalist building.
 They showcased a range of concrete home accessories that were beautiful in their finish and very covetable particularly the coat hooks Freja.
 What’s more, they even have eco credentials, when the items reach the end of their life the organic concrete can be broken up and used in the garden!

-Georg Jensen’s Manhattan bar collection was a winner in my eyes especially given the rise of bar carts seen at the trade shows in the last 6 months.
+Georg Jensen’s Manhattan bar collection was a winner in my eyes especially given the rise of bar carts seen at the trade shows in the last six months.
 Manhattan takes its influence from Art Deco, with references to George Jensen archive pieces.
 It’s clean lines and symmetry making it compellingly decorative even with all its simplicity.

 Skultuna always produces appealing pieces that catch my magpie eye.
-With a 400-year pedigree making in the same brass factory, it's a brand that has kept up with the pace of change.
-They utilize design talents like GamFratesi, Paolo Dell’Elce and jeweler Maria Nilsdotter to create covetable collections.
+With a 400-year pedigree making in the same brass factory, it’s a brand that has kept up with the pace of change.
+They utilize design talents like GamFratesi, Paolo Dell’Elce and jeweller Maria Nilsdotter to create covetable collections.

 All product lifestyle images supplied by brands listed.
 I hope you’ve enjoyed my favourite finds from Ambiente Frankfurt.
 If you’d like to see more of trade show posts have a look here, here and here.